-The Cavan Centre sponsors a Community Employment (CE) programme which provides employment opportunities to those who are long-term unemployed.
-Sixteen positions are available and participants work for 19½ hours per week developing and enhancing both their personal and technical skills in preparation for returning to the workplace.
+The Cavan Centre sponsors a Community Employment (CE) programme funded by the Department of Employment Affairs and Social Protection.
+It provides employment opportunities to those that are long-term unemployed.
+Sixteen positions are available; participants work for 19½ hours per week contributing to the work of the Centre while also enhancing and developing their personal and technical skills in preparation for returning to the workplace.

-The work of the participants alongside the Centre’s full-time staff makes it possible for the Centre to deliver its core programmes to those who are disadvantaged.
+The work of the participants alongside the Centre’s full-time staff makes it possible to deliver our programmes to the marginalised and disadvantaged groups that avail of Centre.

-Our participants carry out work in the following areas:
+Participants carry out work in the following areas

-To gain a position on a CE project you must:
+To take up a position on a CE project you must be:

-A small top-up on the maximum DSP payment is paid for the period of participation on CE which is initially one year.
+A small top-up on the maximum DEASP payment is paid for the period of participation on CE which is initially one year.

 Training is an integral part of participation on CE.
-Participants are provided initially with any training relevant to their work on the project e.g. Manual Handling, Safe Pass, Food Hygiene and Outdoor Education.
+Participants are provided initially with any training relevant to their work on the project e.g. Manual Handling, Safe Pass, Food Hygiene, Child Protection Awareness.

 Participants are also encouraged to take up education or training to enhance their skills or knowledge or to gain a formal qualification with the aim of improving their employment prospects after CE.

-A range of training courses is available part-time in local colleges and adult education centres; any cost is covered by the project’s training budget.
+A range of training courses are available part-time in local colleges and adult education centres; any cost is covered by the project’s training budget.

-We have successfully supported participants to achieve qualifications from QQI level 3 to level 7 on the National Framework of Qualifications in a variety of areas including Youth Work, Social Care, Culinary Techniques, Health Care, Reception Skills, Payroll and Accounts.
+We have successfully supported participants to achieve qualifications from QQI level 3 to level 7 on the National Framework of Qualifications in a variety of areas including Youth Work, Social Care, Culinary Techniques, Health Care, Web Design, Digital Marketing and Payroll and Accounts.

 The aim of Community Employment is to progress participants to employment or further education at the end of their allocated time on CE.
 The Project Supervisor supports participants in achieving their desired progression.